lmorg/murex/INSTALL.md

 The file is located in `test/docker` and includes a [README.md](test/docker/README.md) with more information.

+## Managing dependencies

+As of Go v1.6 the language compiler supports a `vendors` directory to manage dependencies. _murex_ uses this to consolidate all of the required and optional packages so you only need to compile the program.
+However if you - for whatever reason - prefer to compile _murex_ on an earlier version of Go then you will need to manage them manually using `go get`.

+If you are unsure which version of Go you are running, then it is likely to be greater than 1.6 (as that is pretty old now) however you can check this in the command line: `go version`

 ## Required dependencies

-Dependencies should be managed by `go get` however for your information below is a list of packages used by _murex_:
+for your information below is a list of packages required by _murex_:

 * `github.com/chzyer/readline` used for interactive mode (REPL)